 Sadako’s Cranes for Peace is a teaching pack that enables primary and secondary students to learn the inspiring story of Sadako Sasaki, a young Japanese girl with terminal leukaemia caused by radiation from the Hiroshima atomic bomb, who became world-famous for folding 1600 origami cranes.

 The issues are explored through several cross-curricular lesson activities, including storytelling, creative writing, discussions (including the meaning of peace), and of course origami!
 The pack comprises various lesson possibilities, with relevance to English (literacy & spoken language), History, RE, Citizenship, Art & Design (origami), Maths (symmetry), SMSC and Prevent.

 Sadako’s Cranes for Peace has been given Recommended status and a five-star rating by the TES Resources team.

-Other endorsements include: ‘today I taught a lesson to 16 year 7 EAL students who speak very little English all about Sadako Sasaki and Hiroshima.
+‘Today I taught a lesson to 16 year 7 EAL students who speak very little English all about Sadako Sasaki and Hiroshima.
 The lesson culminated in the entire class making paper cranes and generally loving life’ - Secondary school teacher